zhangvicto/Hot-Belty/README.md

 2. Painters' tape on top of the belt

 ## Frame Parts
-Most parts will be 3d-printed using polycarboante or PETG.
+Most parts will be 3d-printed using polycarbonate or PETG.

 ---
 Special thanks to Dr. Pearce and the FAST Laboratory for their help.